grafana/mimir/docs/sources/architecture/hash-ring.md

 ---
-title: "About the hash ring"
+title: "Hash ring"
 description: ""
-weight: 10
+weight: 20
 ---

-# About the hash ring
+# Hash ring

 Hash rings are a distributed [consistent hashing scheme](https://en.wikipedia.org/wiki/Consistent_hashing) and are widely used by Grafana Mimir for sharding and replication.